Jim Lavalley, Canada, Recipient:

-Jim Lavalley, Canada, Recipient: The “Higgins – Langley, Outstanding Lifetime Achievement Award.”.
+The “Higgins – Langley, Outstanding Lifetime Achievement Award.”.
 Presented May, 31, 2013, at the NASAR Annual Conference, Myrtle Beach, South Carolina.

-“For the worldwide impact of Jim’s innovative, ground breaking contributions; and the fundamental changes that he has made to accelerate the growth and professional development of Swiftwater Safety and Rescue Operations, around the world.
+“For the worldwide impact of Jim’s innovative, ground breaking contributions; and the fundamental changes that he has made to accelerate the growth and professional development of Swiftwater Safety and Rescue Operations, around the world”.

 The Early Years: 1972 – 1979

-This was followed by a career as a professional expedition river guide, trip leader, and company operations manager, working primarily on the big rivers in BC, the Yukon Territory and Alaska, and also in Ontario / Quebec; and on the Grand Canyon of the Colorado River in Arizona, from 1974 to 1979.
+This was followed by a 6 year career as a professional expedition river guide, trip leader, and company operations manager, working primarily on the large volume, free running rivers in British Columbia, the Yukon Territory and Alaska; and also on the Ottawa and St. Lawrence Rivers in Ontario / Quebec; and on the Grand Canyon of the Colorado River in Arizona, to mention a few, from 1974 to 1979.

-In the mid and late 70’s Jim worked for Canadian River Expeditions (Northern and Western Canada and Alaska), the American River Touring Association (Colorado River) and with Wilderness Tours (on the Ottawa and St. Lawrence Rivers).
+During these years, Jim worked for Canadian River Expeditions (Northern and Western Canada and Alaska), the American River Touring Association (Colorado River) and with Wilderness Tours (on the Ottawa and St. Lawrence Rivers).

 The Middle Years: 1980 – 1989

 In 1980, Jim (L) co-founded Hyak River Expeditions with Jim Scott, guiding 1, 2, 6 and 10 day, oar and paddle rafting trips on rivers in BC, the Yukon and Alaska.

 Jim L and Jim Scott both continued their river rafting training and guiding with Hyak ; until 1989, when they sold the company, which is still in business today.